tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > To achieve universal equilibrium, the new art had to sacrifice the beauty of limiting and particular form in order to
 > establish equivalent relationships through their universal aspect of color and line.
 (p.
 280)

-This introduction ends with a paragraph that addresses people who are not ready for abstract art.

 ## The New Art - The New Life: The Culture of Pure Relationships (1931)